Administrative and Academic Leadership

 Wathieu holds a Ph.D. and an M.Sc. in management from INSEAD in Fontainebleau, France.
 He also has an M.Sc. in economics from the University of Namur in Belgium, where he is originally from.
 In 1997 he completed the Management Development Program at Harvard Business School.

 Other leadership in the Deputy Dean's Office includes:

 Valeria Bellagamba, Associate Dean for Academic and Global Operations

-Paul Almeida, Senior Associate Dean, Executive Education
+Paul Almeida, Deputy Dean for Executive Education and Innovation

 Almeida’s research examines innovation, knowledge management, alliances, and informal collaborations across firms and countries and has been published in several leading journals.
 Almeida has conducted executive education and corporate seminars with numerous organizations in the United States and around the world, including Microsoft, Gucci, Rolls Royce, IBM, Samsung, Sprint, the World Bank, OPIC, the U.S. Chamber of Commerce, AREVA, National Public Radio, and the Social Security Administration.
 He received a Ph.D. and a master’s degree from the Wharton School at the University of Pennsylvania and an MBA from the Indian Institute of Management, Ahmedabad, India.

 "It has been my privilege to serve on Georgetown’s McDonough School of Business faculty for more than 15 years, researching, teaching, and advising students, executives, and organizations.
 My work and experience continues to reinforce a humble lesson — the most effective, time-tested theories, principles, and approaches will work only when they respond to each organization’s unique challenges and opportunities.
 That’s why we design our Executive Education programs with you — and your goals — in mind."